StavGas/StayMore/README.md

 Deliverables Information: <br> <br>
 D01.
 Problem and proposed solution overview <br>
 D02.
-Analysis of the problems and needs that will be covered with the proposed BI solution <br>
+Analysis of the problems and needs that will be covered with the proposed BI solution. <br>
 D03.
-Team organization, tasks identified and project timeline <br>
+Team organization, tasks identified and project timeline. <br>
 D04.
-List of development and collaboration tools used <br>
+List of development and collaboration tools used. <br>
 D05.
-BI system overview, architecture & system workflow/workflows <br>
+BI system overview, architecture & system workflow/workflows. <br>
 D06.
-Database diagrams and source code (OLTP, Staging, DW, DMs) <br>
+Database diagrams and source code (OLTP, Staging, DW, DMs). <br>
 D07.
-Data flow diagram/diagrams & transformations explanations <br>
+Data flow diagram/diagrams & transformations explanations. <br>
 D08.
-Code files used for data processing <br>
+Code files used for data processing. <br>
 D09.
-Data Visualization platform’s (e.g. from Power BI) files, relevant screenshots and description of functionality and intended usage and purpose (see also paragraph 7) <br>
+Data Visualization platform’s (e.g. from Power BI) files, relevant screenshots and description of functionality and intended usage and purpose. <br>
-D10.A description and presentation of the analytics along with the source code and other necessary files <br>
+D10.A description and presentation of the analytics along with the source code and other necessary files. <br>
 D11.
-Project Evaluation, advantages, limitations and suggestions for future steps <br>
+Project Evaluation, advantages, limitations and suggestions for future steps. <br>